Lokesh-666/Random-Password-Generator.github.io/README.md

 - Generates a random password consisting of letters, digits, and punctuation.
 - User can specify the desired length of the password.
+- User can choose whether or not to generate a password.

 ## Requirements